kenliou45/MultiNBS/README.md

-# MultiNBS
+# Multi-NBS
-Implementation of MultiNBS - a multi-omic network-based stratification method for cancer tumours.
+Implementation of Multi-NBS - a multi-omic network-based stratification method for cancer tumours.
 This is a Python 3.10 package based off the integrative network-based stratification algorithm described in [citation here](doi here).

 # Installing Multi-NBS Dependencies
 These dependencies are needed to run MultiNBS (Python 3.10):